 2.1 Organizational paranoia

 The term organizational paranoia in its original form “paranoia” was in the Greek word “par-a-noya”, derived from the verb “para-noeo”, with the literal meaning of “derangement”, or “departure from the normal” (“para”) in “thinking” (“noeo”) (Stedman cited in Thomas, 2016).
 The concept evolved to its adoption and inclusion by Johann Christian Heinroth (1818) in his influential Lehrbuch der Storungen des Seelenlebens, the same text in which the term, "psychiatry", he adopted from Reil (1803), first appeared, the prehistory of "paranoia" ended, and the development of the nosologic-diagnostic concept of "paranoia" began.
 Given its etymology, the concept initially had a clinical inclination.
-Thus, earliest scholars, researchers and authors’ definition had that mindset.
+Thus, the earliest scholars, researchers, and authors definitions had that mindset.

-Earliest among them is the American Psychiatric Association (1980) where paranoia is the belief that people are conspiring against you and deliberately trying to harm you.
-They posited three diagnostic categories of paranoia to include: Paranoid personality, paranoid personality disorder, and paranoid schizophrenia with peculiar number of features but sense of being persecuted and conspired against an element common to all three (Mirowsky and Ross, 2013).
+The earliest among them is the American Psychiatric Association (1980) where paranoia is the belief that people are conspiring against you and deliberately trying to harm you.
+They posited three diagnostic categories of paranoia to include: Paranoid personality, paranoid personality disorder, and paranoid schizophrenia with a peculiar number of features but the sense of being persecuted and conspired against an element common to all three (Mirowsky and Ross, 2013).
 This is in tandem with the views of Smari, Stefanson and Thorgilson (1994) that paranoia is a significant aspect of psychopathology (Fenigsten and Vanable cited in Payne, 2017) schizophrenia and sometimes also in depressive disorders.
-Schizophrenia is a mental illness that is characterized by disturbances in thought (such as delusions), perception (such as hallucinations), and behavior (such as disorganized speech or catatonic by a loss of emotional responsiveness and extreme apathy, and by noticeable deterioration in the level of functioning in everyday life.
+Schizophrenia is a mental illness that is characterized by disturbances in thought (such as delusions), perception (such as hallucinations), and behaviour (such as disorganized speech or catatonic by a loss of emotional responsiveness and extreme apathy, and by noticeable deterioration in the level of functioning in everyday life.
 It often involves an inability to orient oneself with reality, a withdrawal from social interactions, and a failure to integrate thoughts with emotions so that emotional expression is inappropriate.
-There are several sub-types of schizophrenia including paranoid schizophrenia and other types marked by catatonic or hebephreia.
-Paranoid Schizophrenia characterized especially by delusions of persecution, grandiosity, or jealousy and by hallucinations (such as hearing voices) chiefly of an auditory nature (Merriam Webster Dictionary, n.d).
+There are several subtypes of schizophrenia including paranoid schizophrenia and other types marked by catatonic or hebephreia.
+Paranoid Schizophrenia is characterized especially by delusions of persecution, grandiosity, or jealousy and by hallucinations (such as hearing voices) chiefly of an auditory nature (Merriam Webster Dictionary, n.d).

-However, Goodtherapy (2018) says paranoia tends to be a symptom of a mental health condition rather than a diagnosis in itself.
+However, Goodtherapy (2018) says paranoia tends to be a symptom of a mental health condition rather than a diagnosis.
 Some of the symptom you can expect to see if you are suffering from paranoia include an intense and even irrational lack of trust or even suspicion about something or someone (Madelene, 2019).
 It is important to align with the remarks of Galdini cited in Monyei, Agbaeze and Isichei (2020) that a common trigger of individual paranoia is fear and lack of trust.

-Fenigstein and Vanable (1992) suggested that paranoia is the tendency to be inappropriately suspicions of other people’s motives and behaviours directed towards oneself.
+Fenigstein and Vanable (1992) suggested that paranoia is the tendency to be inappropriately suspicious of other people’s motives and behaviours directed towards oneself.
 This means not all suspicions are paranoia, there are justified suspicions.
-For example, at the early outbreak of Corona Virus in Nigeria those who returned from China on national assignment being discussed as seen coughing, sneezing and having difficulty in breathing does not amount to paranoia.
+For example, during the early outbreak of Corona Virus in Nigeria those who returned from China on national assignment were discussed as seen coughing, sneezing, and having difficulty in breathing does not amount to paranoia.